 Step 2.
 Browse to the following key in the left sidebar of the Registry Editor window:-

 Step 3.
-Right-tap on the Shell key to picking
+Right-click on the Shell key and pick New > Key.

 Step 4.
 Name that new key to KillNRTasks.

 Step 7.
-Right-tap on the KIllNRTasks key to pick
+Right-click on the KIllNRTasks key and pick New > String Value.

 Step 9.
-Right-tap on the KIllNRTasks key to pick
+Right-tap on the KIllNRTasks key and pick New > String Value.

 Step 13.
-Double-tap on the Position REG_SZ and set its “Value data” to Middle, Up, or Bottom.
+Double-click on the Position REG_SZ and set its “Value data” to Middle, Up, or Bottom.

 Step 19.
 Look at the opposite side of the “command” key.
 You will find a (Default) REG_SZ.
 Double-click on the (Default) REG_SZ and set its “Value data” to the following:-